Unfolding Local Growth Rate Estimates for (Almost) Perfect Adversarial Detection: Related Work

 Adversarial Detection aims to distinguish adversarial examples from benign examples and is thus a low computational replacement to an expensive adversarial training strategy.
 In test scenarios, adversarial attacks can be rejected and cause faulty classifications.

-Given a trained DNN on a clean dataset for the origin task, many existing methods \cite{lid, feinman, mah, original, lorenz2021detecting} train a binary classifier on top of some hidden-layer embeddings of the given network as the adversarial detector.
+Given a trained DNN on a clean dataset for the origin task, many existing methods \cite{ma2018characterizing, feinman, mah, original, lorenz2021detecting} train a binary classifier on top of some hidden-layer embeddings of the given network as the adversarial detector.
 The strategy is motivated by the observation that adversarial examples have very different distributions from natural examples of intermediate-layer features.
 So a detector can be built upon some statistics of the distribution, i.e., \ac{kd} \cite{feinman}, \ac{mah} \cite{mah} distance, or \ac{lid} \cite{ma2018characterizing}.
-Spectral defense approaches \cite{original, lorenz2021detecting, lorenz2022is} aim to detect adversarial images by their frequency spectra in the input or feature map representation.
+SpectralDefense (SD) approaches (blackbox and whitebox) \cite{original, lorenz2021detecting, lorenz2022is} aim to detect adversarial images by their frequency spectra in the input or feature map representation.

 Complementary, \cite{cdvae} propose to train a variational autoencoder following the principle of the class distanglement.
 They argue that the reconstructions of adversarial images are characteristically different and can more easily be detected using for example \ac{kd}, \ac{mah} and \ac{lid}).\\